dotnet/docs-aspire/docs/deployment/azure/application-insights.md

 ## Choosing how Application Insights is provisioned

-.NET Aspire has the capability to provision cloud resources as part of development or cloud deployment, including Application Insights.
+.NET Aspire has the capability to provision cloud resources as part of development and/or cloud deployment, including Application Insights.
 In your .NET Aspire app, you can decide if you want .NET Aspire to provision an Application Insights resource at debug time, or when deploying to Azure.
 You can also select to use an existing Application Insights resource by providing its connection string.
 The connection information is managed by the resource configuration in the app host project.

 ### Automatically provisioning Application Insights during development

 With this option, an instance of Application Insights will be created for you the first time you debug an app with the Application Insights resource definition in the AppHost project.
-An instance of Application Insights will be created in a resource group based on the name of the AppHost project.
-Each different Aspire solution will create an independent Application Insights resource.
+The instance of Application Insights will be created in a resource group based on the name of the AppHost project.
+Each different .NET Aspire solution will create an independent Application Insights resource.

 > [!IMPORTANT]
-> Note: There is no automatic deletion of the Azure resources created this way, so you'll need to manually remove them when they are no longer needed.
+> There is no automatic deletion of the Azure resources created this way, so you'll need to manually remove them when they are no longer needed.

 To use automatic provisioning, you specify a dependency in the app host project, and reference it in each project/resource that needs to send telemetry to Application Insights.
 The steps include: